Nemczek/81_projects_from_book/README.md

 2. Second file is going to be README
 3. Last one is going to be my attempt to write project all by myself

 I will stick to the instructions provided in book.
 Firstly I will rewrite project from book and than try to do it myself.
+I'm doing it mainly to train my Git skills.

 Enjoy! :smile: